onkr0d/HackHarvard22-Repo/README.md

 ## ℹ️ Overview

 Some days feel like nothing but good vibes, while some make you feel like you're on the edge of it all.
-But throught it all, you've probably used your eyes to give into it, one way or the other.
+But throught it all, music has been by your side to give you an encompassing experience.
 The Dynamic Listening Enhancing Experience app makes you snap a quick pic of yourself, analyze your current mood, and incorporates other metrics to determine the best songs that are fit just for you!
 It's a great way to make usage of all the infinite number of songs that are mindlessly lurking in undisocvered playlists.
 We hope you'll enjoy the playlsit that we've created especially for you!

 ### ✍️ Authors